McJoe21Dev/api-docs/apis-1/jokes.md

 Here a simple little joke endpoint that I have created for your fun and entertainment

+### Random Joke

+This will return a random joke from the collection.

 {% swagger method="get" path="jokes/random" baseUrl="https://api.mcjoe21.com/" summary="Returns a random joke." %}
 {% swagger-description %}